ivanjayapurna/xu_group_website/README.md

 Proposed new Xu Group Website Layout

 TODO:
-- update group “our focus” description
+- finish updating all members. update group “our focus” description, GET DESCRIPTION FROM TING.
-- update entire “research” page
+- update entire “research” page, GET DESCRIPTIONS FROM 1 PERSON IN EACH SUBGROUP.
-- need a “join us” photo for the “open positions” bit - group poster for chem thing?
+- need a “join us” photo for the “open positions” bit - group poster for chem thing?, TAKE NEW GROUP PHOTO.
-- add news archive and alumni pages
+- finish building archive and alumni pages
+- finish adding publications 1-69
 - add all links to all pages.
-- finish updating all the publications and members.
 - Add useful links section to internals: reimbursement forms, group box folder etc.